 About the Role of the Treasurer's Office:

-The County Treasurer is an office created by the Michigan Constitution to serve as the banker of the county.
-The functions of the Office of the Treasurer are authorized and governed by the Michigan Constitution, Michigan statute, administrative regulations and the County Board of Commissioners.
+The County Treasurer is an office created by the Michigan Constitution to serve as banker of a county.
+The functions of the Office of the Treasurer are authorized and governed by the Michigan Constitution, Michigan statutes, administrative regulations and the Oakland County Board of Commissioners.

-As the banker for the county, the Oakland County Treasurer acts as the custodian of all county funds and as the collector and distributor of all revenues.
-As revenues come into the Treasurer's Office from many different local, state and federal sources, the Treasurer disburses those dollars on a timely basis to ensure the efficient administration of county government.
-These disbursements include paychecks for county employees, funding for road projects, and other county functions.
+As the banker for the county, the Oakland County Treasurer is the custodian of all county funds and collector and distributor of all revenues.
+As revenues come into the Treasurer's Office from many different local, state and federal sources, the Treasurer disburses those dollars in a timely fashion to ensure the efficient administration of county government.
+These disbursements include paychecks for county employees, funding for road projects and other county functions.

 Under state law, the County Treasurer is authorized to invest excess revenues on a short-term basis.
 The Oakland County Treasurer employs a conservative investment strategy focusing first on safety and capital preservation, then liquidity considerations and, finally, yield.
-These prudent investment practices have resulted in Oakland County's investment portfolio consistently and significantly outperforming the short-term U.S. Treasury T-Bill.
+Using these prudent investment practices, Oakland County's investment portfolio consistently and significantly outperforms the short-term U.S. Treasury T-Bill.

-In addition, the Oakland County Treasurer acts as a service provider for other county departments, as well as local cities, villages and townships in the areas of investment of public funds, collection of personal property taxes, and other collaborative strategies.
+The Oakland County Treasurer also acts as a service provider for other county departments, as well as local cities, villages and townships in the areas of investment of public funds, collection of personal property taxes and other collaborative strategies.

-As Oakland County experiences a mortgage foreclosure crisis affecting residential and commercial real estate, and dramatic increases in the number of tax foreclosed properties, the Oakland County Treasurer is now working to protect falling property values and prevent the harmful effects of foreclosure.
-The Office of the Treasurer is also committed to serving as a key resource for Oakland County residents experiencing problems with foreclosure, job loss, or financial literacy issues.
+When Oakland County experienced a mortgage foreclosure crisis affecting residential and commercial real estate and dramatic increases in the number of tax foreclosed properties, the Oakland County Treasurer worked to protect property values and prevent the harmful effects of foreclosure.
+The Office of the Treasurer also is committed to serving as a key resource for Oakland County residents experiencing problems with foreclosure, job loss or financial literacy issues.

-Most importantly, the Oakland County Treasurer's Office is committed to serving taxpayers with respect, dignity and a renewed commitment to customer service and innovating problem-solving.
+Most importantly, the Oakland County Treasurer's Office is committed to serving taxpayers with respect, dignity and a renewed commitment to customer service and innovative problem-solving.